camille-lanuel/calculator/README.md

-This is my solution to the [calculator app](https://www.theodinproject.com/lessons/foundations-calculator) from The Odin Project.
+This is my solution to the [calculator app](https://www.theodinproject.com/lessons/foundations-calculator) for The Odin Project.

 ![](screenshot.png)